Historic Structures, Districts, and Landscapes: Rehabilitation and Historic Materials

 The document discusses suitable substitutes for 20th-century window types identified as character-defining features of historic 20th-century DoD buildings.
 This tool will assist DoD CRMs, facility planners, architects, and engineers responsible for the maintenance and repair of historic 20th-century buildings in complying with Section 106 of the NHPA.
 Samantha Driscoll.

-Energy Efficiency Design Guidelines
+Energy Efficiency Alternatives and Design Guidelines

 - Design Guidelines for Implementing Energy Efficiency Strategies in Historic Properties - Guide, 2013 (Legacy 11-382) [9.39 MB]